splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 #.
 Identify the launch script in your build output.

 #.
-Optional.
-If you want to verify that the instrumentation is working by viewing the telemetry data output in your console, set the following environment variables to ``true``:
+(Optional) If you want to verify that the instrumentation is working by viewing the telemetry data output in your console, set the following environment variables to ``true``:

    * ``OTEL_DOTNET_AUTO_TRACES_CONSOLE_EXPORTER_ENABLED``
    * ``OTEL_DOTNET_AUTO_METRICS_CONSOLE_EXPORTER_ENABLED``